CelerData/terraform-provider-celerdatabyoc/docs/index.md

 ## Authentication

-Currently, Terraform supports using an application key to authenticate into the CelerData Cloud BYOC platform.
+Before you start a cluster deployment through Terraform, you must authenticate Terraform into the CelerData Cloud BYOC platform.

+Currently, Terraform supports authentication with application keys and service accounts.

+### Authenticate with an application key

-Before you start a cluster deployment through Terraform, you must create an application key by following these steps:
+Create an application key by following these steps:

 1. Sign in to the [CelerData Cloud BYOC console](https://cloud.celerdata.com/login).